cyrus-and/chrome-har-capturer/README.md

-      -p, --port <port>    Remote Debugging Protocol port -o, --output <file>  dump to file instead of stdout -c, --content        also capture the requests body -v, --verbose        enable verbose output on stderr
+      -p, --port <port>    Remote Debugging Protocol port -o, --output <file>  dump to file instead of stdout -c, --content        also capture the requests body -d, --delay <ms>     time to wait after the load event -v, --verbose        enable verbose output on stderr

 This module comes with a utility that can be used to generate a cumulative HAR